The Trial of Vladimir Slepak, June 1978 (50.8-3)

 *

-On 1 June Slepak was arrested in his flat and taken to the police station (see 50.8-1, item 7).
-Criminal proceedings were instituted against him under Article 206, part 2, of the Russian Criminal Code.
+On 1 June Slepak was arrested in his flat and taken to the police station (CCE 50.8-1 [7]).
+Criminal proceedings were instituted against him under Article 206, pt 2 (RSFSR Criminal Code).
 On the evening of 2 June, he was taken from a detention cell to the Butyrka Prison.

-On 6 June Maria Slepak (who had been released from custody on the night of 2-3 June: for her trial, see below) sent a telegram to the Presidium of the USSR Supreme Soviet, that read:
+On 6 June Maria Slepak who was released from custody on the night of 2-3 June (trial, CCE 50.8-4) sent a telegram to the Presidium of the USSR Supreme Soviet, that read:

 “In accordance with Article 58 of the Constitution of the USSR I am appealing to the highest organ of government authority concerning the patently illegal actions of officials who have begun to fabricate a false case which threatens Vladimir Slepak and myself with unjust punishment, as well as harming the prestige of the Soviet Union in the eyes of the world public.
 I appeal to you to give Vladimir Slepak back his freedom, and to prevent my unjust punishment.”